vitalybe/radio-stream-cli/README.md

 Upgrading
 =========

 Download the latest version, as described [before](#getting-started).
-If you've cloned the repositry via git, simply run `git pull`.
+If you've cloned the repository via git, simply run `git pull`.

 Next upgrade the container `bin/server/upgrade` and then start it again with the `/bin/server/start` command.